yurystarkov/pasta/README.md

-# pasta
+# `pasta`

-Just specify pastebin service of choice as your first argument and file to share as the second.
-Otherwise you can send standard input without specifying input file.
+Just specify the pastebin service of choice as your first argument and a file to share as the second.
+Otherwise you can send standard input without specifying any file.

-You can change user agent used by curl by changing the `PASTA_UA` variable.
+You can change user agent used by `curl` by changing the `PASTA_UA` variable.

-Also `pasta` keeps a log of links in file difined by `PASTA_LOG`.
-You can change it to your liking or disable it by setting the variable to `/dev/null`.
+Also `pasta` keeps history in a `~/.pasta_history`.
+Change it by setting `PASTA_LOG` to something else.
+Or disable it by setting it to `/dev/null`.